apache/nuttx/configs/mirtoo/README.txt

     UART2
     -----
-    If you are not using MPLAB to debug, you may switch to UART2 by following the instructions above for the ostest configuration.
+    If you are not using MPLAB to debug, you may switch to UART2 by editting the .config file after configuration to disable UART1 and select UART2.
+You should also change Make.defs to use the release.ld linker script instead of the debug.ld link script.

     This configuration also uses the Microchip C32 toolchain under windows by default: